varunteja007006/Practice/Practice MongoDB/MongoDB 01.md

 ### Lingo

+Let us first understand the MongoDB language.

-document - It means same as record in MySQL collections - It means same as table in MySQL
+- document - It means same as record in MySQL
+- collections - It means same as table in MySQL

 ### Documentation

 https://www.mongodb.com/docs/manual/installation/

-# Run Mongodb (Linux)
+# Run Mongodb (Linux Terminal)

 To start the mongodb: